dashvinsingh/eq-works-assignment/README.md

 ### Setup and Run

-The following are the recommended options, but you're free to use any means to get started.
+The following are the recommended options, but you're free to use any mea`ns to get started.

 #### Remote Option: Glitch.com